luapower/luapower-all/nw_keyboard.md

 to ignore the numlock and capslock states, and may want to distinguish between left and right modifier keys.

-Editing keys (tab, enter), as well as function, control and modifier keys are universal, but not all of them are available between PC, Mac and laptop keyboards.
+Editing keys (Tab, Enter), as well as function, control and modifier keys are universal, but not all of them are available between PC, Mac and laptop keyboards.